 I make an extra $1000~$2000 per month from this blog alone, helps pay a big chunk of the expensive silicon valley rent.
 If you want to start your own blog, I wrote an article about it.

 If you prefer a more in-depth video course, I have a $10 video course that walks you through the whole process step by step from start to finish.

 The advantage of this method is that not only will you be making money, but you will also be making yourself a name in the programming community.

 Marketing yourself as a software engineer and having a strong online presence is extremely important and it will open the doors for a lot of opportunities in your career that you will never otherwise have .

-In addition to that, I am a strong believer that you can’t fully learn something until you teach it.
+In addition to building your personal brand, I am a strong believer that you can’t fully learn something until you teach it.